Online Master of Public Health Coursework

-The Master of Public Health (M.P.H.) consists of 13 courses and an internship experience that total 58 credits.
+The Master of Public Health (M.P.H.) consists of 14 courses and total 43 credits.
 The degree can be completed in just two years with or without a graduate certificate.

 By graduation, you will be able to:

 - Analyze and solve public health problems with statistical methods

 - Prevent and control public health problems by analyzing patterns of disease and injury

 - Implement a culturally competent and ethical approach to public health practice, research, policy development and health disparities

 - Develop, analyze and evaluate public health interventions and policies to improve population health

 Throughout the program, you complete 7 core courses, 5 electives, and 2 capstone courses.
 Students may earn a graduate certificate in Health Management and Policy, Health Education and Promotion, or Epidemiology with their five elective courses.
 Students are not required to select a graduate certificate to complete and are able to select five elective courses to fulfill their degree requirements.

 Build Experience With Your Internship